JohnLCaron/rlauxe/README.md

 Except for large N > 50000, polling at margins < 3% needs prohibitively large sample sizes.
 Comparison audits are perhaps useful down to margins = .8% .

+"In a card-level comparison audit, the estimated sample size scales with the reciprocal of the diluted margin."
+(STYLISH p.4)

 ### Polling audits